imagej/imagej.github.io/_pages/update-sites/setup.md

 ### Editing Metadata

-When a file is selected in Advanced MOde, a *Details* panel becomes available.
+When a file is selected in Advanced Mode, a *Details* panel becomes available.
 This allows manual editing of important metadata.

 <img src="/media/update-sites/how-to-setup-a-plugin-distribution-site-15.jpg" width="770"/>